ABOUT PATRICE FABRE PARIS

 A great traveler, his passion for gemstones has taken him to many far-flung places in his quest for the gems that ‘speak’ to him, such as green, pink and red tourmaline from South America and Africa or colored and star sapphires from Sri Lanka.

-BETON Collection In the late 80’s -during a seminar held by the De Beers Company- the idea to make a jewel as you would build a reinforced concrete structure, flowing concrete around a metal frame, came to Patrice to set new trends.
+BETON Collection In the early 80’s -during a seminar held by the De Beers Company- the idea to make a jewel as you would build a reinforced concrete structure, flowing concrete around a metal frame, came to Patrice to set new trends.
 A few months later, he had set up a collection of cufflinks and bracelets using this technique and the BÉTON collection was born.
-It was an immediate success and still is today!
-"Set your Love in Concrete"
+Gold and diamond reinforced concrete (Béton armé) A urban ethnic spirit.
+A chic marriage of matte grainy gray and the sparkle of diamonds.
+‘Seal your love in concrete’ It was an immediate success and still is today!

 "Between 1998 and 2016, Patrice Fabre designed and manufactured his jewelry collections as well as special orders from his Boutique & Atelier, located then at 350 Rue Saint-Honoré, a step away from celebrated Place Vendome.
 In 2016, Patrice decided to travel the world again in search of new ideas, material, and gems... leading to the manufacture of exceptional pieces like this ANACONDA Bracelet